AdrianMartinezCode/translation_nodejs_backend/README.md

 We can configure the top N words at the third argument.

-## Jobs JSON transformation
+## 8. JSON Data Transformation
-The base json structure given has the next format:
+The given base json structure has the next format:
 ```
 {
     text: "Sie sind offen, ...",